 - Prepare species action plans for those species listed on Appendix I considered to be most vulnerable to climate change (Parties and the Scientific Council, international, intergovernmental and other relevant organizations).
 Action plans should be undertaken at an appropriate level (species or management unit level), but measures may be implemented at the national level.
 For species already covered by existing CMS instruments, those action plans should be developed under those instruments.
-For other species, range states should work collaboratively to prepare action plans at an appropriate scale. - Improve the resilience of migratory species and their habitats to climate change, and ensure habitat availability for the entire lifecycle of the species, now and in the future, inter alia through the following actions: - O Identify and prioritize areas currently experiencing rapid climate impacts that are important to migratory species.
-(Parties, scientific community and conservation stakeholders); - Ensure that individual sites are sufficiently large, holding a variety of habitats and topography.
-(Parties, scientific community and conservation stakeholders); - Ensure there is physical and ecological connectivity between sites, aiding species dispersal and colonization when distributions shift.
-(Parties, scientific community and conservation stakeholders): - Oconsider the designation of seasonal protected areas or restrictions on land-use in areas where migratory species occur at critical stages in their lifecycle and would benefit from such protection.
-(Parties, scientific community, international, intergovernmental and other relevant organizations); - Undertake specific management to eliminate, counteract or compensate for detrimental impacts of climate change and other potential threats that may that may interact with or exacerbate climate change.
-(Parties, scientific community and conservation stakeholders); - Oconsider expanding existing protected area networks to cover important stop-over locations and sites for potential colonisation, and to increase the resilience of vulnerable populations to extreme stochastic events.
+For other species, range states should work collaboratively to prepare action plans at an appropriate scale.
+[M] - Improve the resilience of migratory species and their habitats to climate change, and ensure habitat availability for the full lifecycle of the species, now and in the future, inter alia through the following actions: - Identify and prioritize areas currently experiencing rapid climate impacts that are important to migratory species.
+(Parties, scientific community and conservation stakeholders); [S] - Ensure that individual sites are sufficiently large, holding a variety of habitats and topography.
+(Parties, scientific community and conservation stakeholders); [L] - Ensure there is physical and ecological connectivity between sites, aiding species dispersal and colonization when distributions shift.
+(Parties, scientific community and conservation stakeholders); [L] - Consider the designation of seasonal protected areas or restrictions on land-use in areas where migratory species occur at critical stages in their lifecycle and would benefit from such protection.
+(Parties, scientific community, international, intergovernmental and other relevant organizations); [M] - Undertake specific management to eliminate, counteract or compensate for detrimental impacts of climate change and other potential threats that may interact with or exacerbate climate change.
+(Parties, scientific community and conservation stakeholders); [S]

+- Consider expanding existing protected area networks to cover important stop-over locations and sites for potential colonisation, and ensure the effective protection and appropriate management of sites to maintain or to increase the resilience of vulnerable populations to extreme stochastic events.
+Ensure effective monitoring of the site network in order to detect threats, and act on any deterioration in site quality, implementing specific actions to address important threats to sites.
 This may include increasing both the number and size of protected sites.
-(Parties, scientific community, international, intergovernmental and other relevant organizations including conservation stakeholders); - o Integrate protected areas into wider landscapes and seascapes, ensure appropriate management practices in the wider matrix and undertake the restoration of degraded habitats and landscapes/seascapes (Parties, scientific community and conservation stakeholders);

-- Establish and maintain a comprehensive, inter-jurisdictional inventory of current protected areas and candidate high priority protected areas in order to coordinate future conservation efforts.
-(Parties, scientific community and conservation stakeholders); - Cooperate in respect of transboundary protected areas and populations, ensuring that barriers to migration are to the greatest possible extent eliminated or mitigated, and that migratory species are managed under commonly agreed criteria.
+(Parties, scientific community, international, intergovernmental and other relevant organizations including conservation stakeholders); [M] - Integrate protected areas into wider landscapes and seascapes, ensure appropriate management practices in the wider matrix and undertake the restoration of degraded habitats and landscapes/seascapes (Parties, scientific community and conservation stakeholders); [L] - Establish, maintain and regularly review a comprehensive, inter-jurisdictional inventory of current protected areas and candidate high priority protected areas in order to coordinate future conservation efforts.
+(Parties, scientific community and conservation stakeholders); [S] - Cooperate in respect of transboundary protected areas and populations, ensuring that barriers to migration are to the greatest possible extent eliminated or mitigated, and that migratory species are managed under commonly agreed guidelines.
 Where appropriate, this should be done within the framework of applicable CMS instruments.
-(Parties, scientific community, international, intergovernmental and other relevant organizations); and - O Identify migratory species that have special connectivity needs those that are resource, area, and or dispersal limited.
-(Parties, scientific community and conservation stakeholders); - Consider ex-situ measures and assisted colonization, including translocation, as appropriate, for those migratory species most severely threatened by climate change while bearing in mind the need to minimize the potential for unintended ecological consequences, in line with CBD COP Decision X/33 on Biodiversity and Climate Change, para 8(e).
-(Parties, Scientific Council, and conservation stakeholders). - Periodically monitor the effectiveness of conservation actions in order to guide ongoing efforts and apply suitable adaptive responses as appropriate.
+(Parties, scientific community, international, intergovernmental and other relevant organizations); [S] and - Identify migratory species that have special connectivity needs those that are resource, area, and or dispersal limited.
+(Parties, scientific community and conservation stakeholders); [S] - Consider ex-situ measures and assisted colonization, including translocation, as appropriate, for those migratory species most severely threatened by climate change while bearing in mind the need to minimize the potential for unintended ecological consequences, in line with CBD COP Decision X/33 on Biodiversity and Climate Change, para 8(e).
+(Parties, Scientific Council, and conservation stakeholders).[L] - Periodically monitor the effectiveness of conservation actions in order to guide ongoing efforts and apply suitable adaptive responses as appropriate.
 (Parties and scientific community).
+[M]